IBM/drawIT/README.md

 Automate creation of diagrams that can be viewed in IBM2 on the diagrams.net desktop.

 The [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) of the diagrams.net desktop is currently available for Mac only and will be available for both Mac and Windows when IBM2 is published.

-Note that the IBM2 Beta is subject to change until the final version is published.
+Note that IBM2 diagrams.net desktop and drawIT are subject to change.

 ---